Truck Accident Lawyer in Louisville KY

 Exposure of the Broker or Carrier

-Truck drivers can have different contractual relationships with brokers, carriers, or shippers which determine whether a company can be held liable for the truck driver’s actions.
+Truck drivers can have different contractual relationships with brokers, carriers or shippers which determine whether a company can be held liable for the truck driver’s actions.
 Some brokers will hire truckers as independent contractors to try to limit their liability in the event of an accident.

 In a principal-agent relationship, the broker has the right to set rules for their agent (the truck driver) and determines how the work will be done.
-In an independent contractor relationship, the truck driver, acting as an “owner operator”, determines for themself how to make the deliveries and do their job for the broker.
-Principal-agent relationships can make the company legally responsible for the drivers’ actions, while an independent contractor relationship can limit liability.
+In an independent contractor relationship, the truck driver, acting as an “owner operator”, determines for themselves how to make the deliveries and do their job for the broker.
+Principal-agent relationships can make the company legally responsible for the driver’s actions, while an independent contractor relationship can limit liability.